mendixlabs/listview-swipe/README.md

     - .widget-listview-swipe-background-after-left
     - .widget-listview-swipe-background-after-right
     - .widget-listview-swipe-background-after-shared
+  - Disable classes:
+    - .widget-listview-swipe-disabled
+    - .widget-listview-swipe-disabled-left
+    - .widget-listview-swipe-disabled-right
-  - Interactive classes
+  - Interactive classes are attached during action
     - .will-accept-swipe
     - .swiping-right
     - .swiping-left

 ### Disable swipe
 For some use cases the swiping should be (conditional) disabled.
-This could be done by adding a CSS class `.widget-listview-swipe-disabled` on the list view item, to disable a single item.
-Or to listview to disable all swipe actions.
+This could be done by adding a CSS class `.widget-listview-swipe-disabled`,  `.widget-listview-swipe-disabled-left` or `.widget-listview-swipe-disabled-right` on the list view item, to disable a single item.
+Or add the class to listview to disable all swipe actions.
 And other custom widgets, like `EnumClass`, could be used to change the classes dynamically at runtime. https://appstore.home.mendix.com/link/app/2641/

 ## Known issues
  - Swipe should be horizontal.
 When moved too much, it will cancel the swipe.
  - The 'Open page' should contain a page that has a dataview of the type 'Item entity' or non at all.
 However this is not check by the modeler nor the widget in runtime.
+ - This widget can not handle a list view in a list view.

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/listview-swipe/issues